Microsoft close to buying TikTok after key concession to White House

 Now, in a key concession to the White House, TikTok is said to be willing to give Microsoft 100 per cent control of its US business.

-The deal would be a win for Microsoft, giving it a long-sort foothold in social media; a win for the Trump administration, which would avoid a backlash from banning a wildly popular app, and - if the price is anything like the US$26 billion that Microsoft paid for business networking site LinkedIn, it will be a win for ByteDane.
+The deal would be a win for Microsoft, giving it a long-sought foothold in social media; a win for the Trump administration, which would avoid a backlash from banning a wildly popular app, and - if the price is anything like the US$26 billion that Microsoft paid for business networking site LinkedIn, it will be a win for ByteDane.
 The only party losing face would be the Chinese government.

 Microsoft CEO Satya Nadella might have to write a very big cheque.

-Reuters reports that a private equity deal earlier this year valued TikTok's worldwide opertion at US$140 billion.
+Reuters reports that a private equity deal earlier this year valued TikTok's worldwide operation at US$140 billion.

-But Microsoft is the world's second-largest company by sharemarket value (after Appole with a market cap of $1.6 trillion, and it has US$138 billion in cash.
+But Microsoft is the world's second-largest company by sharemarket value (after Apple with a market cap of $1.6 trillion, and it has US$138 billion in cash.

 The Journal says the situation is fluid, but that a deal could be reached as soon as Monday US time.